Way back in June – June 1st to be exact, Air Fr**ce lost that plane, you know, The Airbus…

 The computers automatically released all the Brakes and set the aircraft rocketing forward.
 The ADAT crew had no idea that this is a safety feature so that pilots can’t land with the brakes on.

-Not one member of the seven-man Arab crew was smart enough to throttle back the engines from their max power setting, so the $200 million brand-new Aircraft crashed into a blast barrier, totalling it.
+Not one member of the seven-man crew was smart enough to throttle back the engines from their max power setting, so the $200 million brand-new Aircraft crashed into a blast barrier, totaling it.

 The extent of injuries to the crew is unknown due to the news blackout in the major media in France and elsewhere.